The positive impact of WiFi at schools

 Nowadays, the way students learn is way different from how students used to learn years ago.
-This generation of students is a digital generation, and young people are used to work and develop their skills by using devices connected to the internet.
+This generation of students is a digital generation, and young people are used to working and develop their skills by using devices connected to the internet.
 Most students read books and write homeworks on their devices and some schools even provide their own PCs and tablets for the pupils.

 Indeed teachers can galvanize classes by offering more interactive activities with connected boards, leverage online platforms to share homework, create a common agenda.
 The WiFi network should be separated in two or three SSIDs, the first one with a code for the pupils in classes, the second one for the school administration, and the last one for the connected devices such as printers.

-In an educational environment, using a content filtering is fundamental to protect children from inappropriate content.
+In an educational environment, using content filtering is fundamental to protect children from inappropriate content.
 Tanaza features a web content filtering very easy to configure: like parental control, the WiFi administrator can select the categories of content to block, and creates his own blacklists.

 Thanks to the connected devices and the usage of various applications that include 1:1 online programs (where teachers can provide personal lessons for the students lagging behind) and shareable digital contents (with which students and teachers can share files, etc.), students are getting more involved in interactive learning processes.
-Additionally, with the class management and remote controlling features, teachers are able to manage the situation in the classroom even if they’re absent, and monitor the class’ real-time statistics.
+Additionally, with the class management and remote controlling features, teachers are able to manage the situation in the classroom even if they’re absent and monitor the class’s real-time statistics.